poole/hyde/docs/6.2.0/basics.md

 : A 16:9 screenshot of the project.
 You can pass a URL to an image, but it is recommended that you provide an entire `srcset` (see above).
 Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
 Instead it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
 The `src` key is a fallback image for browsers that don't support the `srcset` attribute.
 The keys of the `srcset` hash will be used as descriptors.
 For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

-`link`
-: A URL pointing to a live version of the project.

-`source`
-: For open source projects, an URL pointing to a repository.

 `caption`
 : A short description, shown as part of each "project card" in the `projects` layout.

 `description`
 : A medium-length description, used on the project's detail page as meta description and shown as message box below he screenshot.

+`links`
+: A list of `title`-`url` pairs that that link to external resources related to this project.

 `author`
 : Shown below the project, similar to posts.